seschwartz8/better-doctor/README.md

 ##### If no doctors meet the user's search criteria, the screen will display a notice

 - Example input: notrealname
-- Example output: "Sorry, no doctors meet your search criteria."
+- Example output: "We're sorry, no doctors met your search criteria."

 ##### If the query fails to return a valid result, the screen will display an error

 - Example input: Toschi (but API call fails)
-- Example output: "Sorry, but we are currently having trouble accessing our database of doctors.
+- Example output: "We're sorry, but we are currently having trouble accessing our database of doctors.
 Please try again at another time."

 ## Known Bugs